zorantica/plsql-word/README.md

 New Package ZT_WORD is created in database schema.

 ## How to use
-Procedure and Function descriptions with input and output parameters and examples are located in package definition script.

-Additional script with examples is available in "examples" directory.
+A script with examples is available in "examples" directory.
 Strongly recommended to try it first.

 ## Demo Application
 *in development*